aeonix/aeon-rebase/README.md

 When running the daemon, take care to ensure that the console output is not blocked, as this may in turn cause processing threads to be blocked, potentially resulting in unreliable operation of the daemon.
 This can occur because the implementation contains many logging statements which send output to the console within the context of the processing thread, and if the output buffer fills up this will block the thread.
 The best practice is to start the daemon within the context of a background process manager such as screen or tmux, or within a terminal window on a physical or virtual console.
 In doing so be sure that the session is not left in 'scrollback' or 'edit' mode as this may eventualy cause the output to block.
 To ensure reliable performance (especially on mining/pool nodes where poor performance can result in increase 'orphan blocks'), ensure that the daemon is being run on hardware with sufficient memory to avoid excessive swapping and long pauses.
 While it is possible to operate with limited memory and swap in some cases (though not recommended for mining), this requires care and a platform with sufficient I/O performance (e.g. unthrottled SSD).
 In the latter case also see the next item.
 One cause of high resource usage and long processing delays is the periodic saving of the blockchain every 12 hours.
 Doing so requires access to the entire memory space and potentially large amounts of swapping.
 It can be disabled using the --disable-save option.
 The blockchain will still be saved on exit or upon request using the save command.
-If using the rpc wallet (simplewallet --rpc-bind-port), access to the wallet RPC port will allow sending funds from the wallet.
+If using the rpc wallet (aeon-wallet-cli.exe --rpc-bind-port), access to the wallet RPC port will allow sending funds from the wallet.
 By default the rpc port is bound to the loopback interface so access is only possible from the same system.
 You are responsible for appropriately controlling/limiting access to the port (eg. using virtualization, firewall settings, etc.) to prevent loss of funds.
 If not using the --rpc-bind-port the wallet does not accept remote commands and this issue does not apply.

 # Security